Ineffective assistance of counsel: Forgone plea deals

-On Direct Appeal
+On direct appeal

 Ineffective assistance claims are generally preferred on collateral habeas review rather than direct appeal, so that additional fact-finding can be performed.
-The failure to raise ineffective assistance on direct appeal does not waive defendants’ ability to raise it in habeas review, whether concerning the trial lawyer’s performance or the appellate lawyer’s performance, because the requirement for effective assistance of counsel applies during the defendant’s direct appeal as well.
+The failure to raise ineffective assistance on direct appeal does not waive defendants' ability to raise it in habeas review, whether concerning the trial lawyer's performance or the appellate lawyer's performance, because the requirement for effective assistance of counsel applies during the defendant's direct appeal as well.

-On Habeas Collateral Review
+On habeas collateral review

 Ineffective assistance of counsel is often raised in habeas challenges because it indirectly encompasses other claims that might have been brought on direct appeal, but were waived.
 Thus, a defendant making a constitutional claim for the first time on habeas review would argue that it was not made earlier on direct appeal because the lawyer was then ineffective.
-On federal habeas review, such claims have to survive two levels of deference: first deference to the attorney’s conduct, and then second a federal court’s deference to the state court’s first habeas review.
+On federal habeas review, such claims have to survive two levels of deference: first deference to the attorney's conduct, and then second a federal court's deference to the state court's first habeas review.